p-pavel/scala-typelevel-motivational/README.md

-# scala-typelevel-motivational
+# Hopefully motivational talk on using Scala as specification language

-Some motivational talks and examples for pushing Scala programming to its limits
+The code is in `src` folder, I will collect it heare as text.